OYL02/helix4262/code/README.md

 ## Training the Model

-Ensure that you are in the `code` folder before continuing with training the model.
+Ensure that you are in the `helix4262/code` folder before continuing with training the model.

-To change directory into the `code` folder to run the scripts for training and predicting.
+If you are currently in the `helix4262` folder, you can run the command below to change directory into the `code` folder to run the scripts for training and predicting.

 ```bash
 cd code